 Snag a pair of sunglasses with 100% UVA and UVB blocking power.
 Anything less than that won’t protect your eyes from harmful rays.
 Concerned about your look?
 Don’t worry, There are plenty of awesome sunglass designs, so you’ll protect your eyes without compromising on incredible style.
 Ask the optometrist which lens is best for you.

 Mothers and doctors say it all the time, and with good reason!
 Use sunscreen before going outdoors and make sure it has a good SPF (Sun Protection Factor) number.
 If you’re in the water, reapply it every 2 hours.
 UV rays can reflect off of water, so if you’re hitting the pool or beach, take extra precautions.

 Protect your head and the skin on your scalp with a hat.
 A wide-brimmed hat is best for a good amount of sun-blocking coverage, since it also protects the tops of your eyes which might not be shaded by your sunglasses, and is too sensitive for sunscreen.
 For the fashion-conscious, there are endless styles to choose from, so go shopping!

 During this UV Safety Awareness Month, we encourage you to share your stories and successes.
-If you have any questions, Dr. Moshe Roth is here to help.
+If you have any questions, Dr. Moshe Roth and Dr. Steffani Tiomno is here to help.